How to Become a Nurse Practitioner

 What Does a Nurse Practitioner Do?

-Nurse practitioners provide basic preventative health care to their patients.
+Nurse Practitioners provide basic preventative health care to their patients.
 They can prescribe medication, examine and diagnose patients, and provide treatment.
-They perform many of the same job duties as a physician, and their advanced experience and training makes them increasingly indispensable to hospitals and healthcare facilities.
+They perform many of the same job duties as a physician, and their advanced experience and training make them increasingly indispensable to hospitals and healthcare facilities.

 Nurse Practitioner Jobs

 Where Do Nurse Practitioners Work?

 Nurse Practitioners can find work in a variety of healthcare settings, such as hospitals, nursing homes, and physician offices.

 Some of the daily responsibilities held by a Nurse Practitioner include:

 - Assisting in providing primary care to patients

 - Administering medicines and treatments